Purdue Global Commitment Trial Period

 Students reapplying for admission will not be eligible for Purdue Global Commitment again.

-Onsite students must return all textbooks; failure to do so will result in a charge for those textbooks not returned.
 If you purchased textbooks for an undergraduate program, you may return them without charge at this point.
 If you purchased textbooks for a graduate program, you will be subject to the return policy of the seller and are encouraged to closely review this policy.

 Nondegree-seeking students, students enrolled in Open College at Purdue University Global, returning students, and students enrolled in graduate programs are not eligible for Purdue Global Commitment.